adinovaindra/spongtify-clone/README.md

-# 🎵 Spongtify Landing Page Clone
+# 🎵 Spotify Landing Page Clone

 Hello!
 This is my very first project.
 I tried to remake the landing page of Spotify’s website.
-This project was built **only with HTML5 and vanilla CSS3**.
+This project was built basically **only with HTML5 and vanilla CSS3**.
+Some JavaScript was added to manipulating the DOM.

 Of course, there are some differences compared to the official Spotify website since their design has changed over time.
 I started this project on **September 2, 2025**.
 It’s still far from perfect, but it marks the beginning of my coding journey 🚀.